Day trading indicators are often touted as the holy grail of trading but that is simply not true.

 One way you may choose to not fall into the over-optimizing trap is to simply use the standard settings for all trading indicators.
 This ensures you are not zeroing in on the most effective setting for the market of today without regard for tomorrow.

-Most Useful Day Trading Indicators
+Small List of Useful Day Trading Indicators

 As I mentioned at the start of this article, there are three indicators which I personally have had great success with over the years and is how I started.